 “Desist and know that I am God.”
 (Young’s Literal Translation)

 Making room for Jesus involves removing ourselves from the intense volume of the world.
-It means reorganizing our lives to make room and de-cluttering to get rid of distractions.
+It means reorganizing our lives and making room by de-cluttering to get rid of distractions.

 God does still speak to us.
 He still offers peace.
 And He still provides wisdom.
 Our part in the equation requires enabling ourselves to hear Him.
 In doing so, we not only “know” He is God, we understand the perspective of many on that first Christmas — the shepherds, the wisemen, Mary & Joseph — who rearranged their lives to usher in the Christ child.